pyeventsourcing/eventsourcing/docs/topics/application.rst

 ===================

 The library provides a simple application class, called ``SimpleApplication``.

-The example below shows an event sourced application object class.
+The example below shows a simple event sourced application object class that extends this class, by constructing a repository when the application object is constructed, and by defining a factory method that can create new aggregates of the ``CustomAggregate`` type.

 .. code:: python